yolodevelopers/clean-stream-filters/README.md

 #### Creating a Filtering Service

 Others are welcome to create filtering services that use these filters.
+The following information shows how to use the filters.

 ###### Retrieving and Parsing the Filters